ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/30_install_openpass.rst

 Installing OpenPASS
 ===================

 This section describes how compile and run |op|.
-Please make sure that all system requirements are resolved according to :ref:`System_requirements` and all prerequisites have been properly installed according to section :ref:`Prerequisites`.
+Please make sure that all prerequisites have been properly installed according to section :ref:`Prerequisites`.
 If you have strictly followed the instructions, the installed source packages should be located on your machine under ``C:\OpenPASS\thirdParty`` for **Windows** and ``~/OpenPASS/thirdParty`` for **Linux**.
 If there is a path deviation, the following commands must be adjusted.